 In her first steps into politics, Elena and I were student co-presidents of our high school’s governing body—where we fought for the right of girls to smoke indoors and latched onto the ‘70s feminist fervor.

-Over the last two days, thousands of bits and bytes have been devoted to poring over Elena Kagan’s record at Harvard, Princeton, and the Supreme Court—but what about her first foray into politics?
-She and I were co-presidents of the student-faculty governing body at Hunter College High School in the mid-'70s when two then-radical victories were won.
+After her nomination to the Supreme Court, thousands of bits and bytes were devoted to poring over Elena Kagan’s record at Harvard, Princeton, and the Supreme Court—but what about her first foray into politics?
+She and I were co-presidents of the student-faculty governing body at Hunter College High School in the mid-’70s when two then-radical victories were won.

 The first no doubt must endear her to our smoking president—we successfully lobbied to “legalize” smoking in the girls’ bathrooms.
 That way, we would not have to leave the school (then housed in the 13th and 14th floors of an office building at 466 Lexington Ave and 45th Street) in between classes to smoke and be late for our next class.
 We won—mostly.
 The school administrators agreed to allow one of the four bathrooms to be a “legal” smoking bathroom.
 It became the fun place to be.
 Clouds of smoke, looking in the mirror, fashion tips and weekend plans, exchanging quick tips about the test we had just taken and you were about to take, and other high school adventures.
 The legalization of a smoking bathroom ensured we'd be on time for the next class.
 It was very wise for the administrators to give students just enough freedom to shut us up for the next fight.
 Elena is now a “reformed teenage smoker who confessed to the occasional cigar” during her anti-tobacco work in the Clinton administration, according to The New York Times, while I am a struggling Nicorette addict.